larry868/linkerpod/readme.md

 ## Demo

-[linkerpod homepage](https://linkerpod.net) is a linkerpod made with linerpod !
+- [linkerpod homepage](https://linkerpod.net) is a linkerpod made with linerpod !
+- [lolorenzo777.github.io](https://lolorenzo777.github.io/linkerpod) is a simple static page built with linkerpod.

 ## Usage : make your own linkerpod